 Art history proved an enduringly rich field for Lichtenstein’s transformations.
 Concurrent with his Brushstrokes series were explorations of the landscape genre and, in 1969, two volleys at Claude Monet.
 Monet had also worked serially, devoting multiple canvases to a sustained study of the changing sun as it moved across the facade of the Rouen Cathedral or haystacks in a field.
 With his Cathedral Series and Haystack Series, Lichtenstein reprised those motifs in his signature Ben-Day dots, making Impressionism, in his words, “industrial.”
 In Artist's Studio “The Dance”, Henri Matisse’s Dance (II) fills the back of a studio suffused with additional references to the artist, from the lemons (a favored motif) to the blanched driftwood (echoing the dancers’ sinewy bodies) to the musical notes streaming in the open window.
 In other paintings from this series, Lichtenstein included reproductions of his own work, beginning a lasting practice of self-quotation.

 In 1992, Lichtenstein expanded his representational system into a room-sized canvas, Interior with Mobile.
 Painted in almost exclusively primary colors outlined in solid black, with space described in planes of unmodulated color, stripes, and Ben-Day dots, it was relentlessly flat, yet large enough to walk into—an artificial space that pretended, through its size, to be real.
 Throughout his career, Lichtenstein confounded such oppositions—between reality and artificiality, high art and mass culture, abstraction and figuration, and the manual and mechanical—to reveal their interdependence.

-Introduction by Natalie Dupêcher, independent scholar, 2018
+Natalie Dupêcher, independent scholar, 2018